mlherd/donttouchyourface/README.md

       - Download Darknet
         - ```git clone https://github.com/pjreddie/darknet.git```
         - ```cd darknet```
-        - Before start building anything, you need to edit the Makefile for OpenCV and want to use GPU (You need to install CUDA first.
+        - Before start building anything, you need to edit the Makefile for OpenCV and if choose to use GPU (You need to install CUDA first.
 See the next step).
-Make sure you have the followinf lines in the Makefile.
+Make sure you have the following lines in the Makefile.
            ```
            - GPU=1
            - CUDNN=0